 - Ragou from Tales of Vesperia is a corrupt governor who kidnaps kids to feed them to the monsters in his basement for amusement.
 When he is detained after his mansion is destroyed, he escapes all punishment because the witnesses are the party, an ex-knight, an as-of-yet-unrevealed princess, an imperial mage, a Guild member (who are unprotected by imperial law in the Vesperia universe), and a dog while Ragou is on the highest court in the world.
 He is only stopped when the main character murders him in cold blood.

-- There are hints that most of the upper echelons of the Government in City Under The Hill aren't adverse to taking bribes, or are in contact with criminal elements.
+- There are hints that most of the upper echelons of the Government in City Under the Hill aren't averse to taking bribes, or are in contact with criminal elements.

-- Senator Wheiner of Galaxy Rangers fits this trope like a glove.
+- Senator Wheiner from Adventures of the Galaxy Rangers fits this trope like a glove.
 Despite the fact that the Series 5 Rangers are possibly the best weapon the League has against the Crown Empire, he is constantly trying to get it shut down.
 He's got a massive case of Fantastic Racism against aliens, even their Andorian and Kiwi allies on top of it.
 But his Moral Event Horizon was crossed well before the series when he was shown to be the politician in charge of the Supertrooper Project.
 He wanted to bypass the safeguards that Walsh and Nagata put into a project that was highly dangerous and morally questionable at best, declaring they needed soldiers with "no mercy" to fight any alien Earth encountered.
 He tops it off by releasing Psycho Serum into the barracks, causing the Supertroopers (save Shane) to become super-powerful and riot, killing Nagata in the process.
-It's also established that Wheiner and Walsh keep each other in check through massive amounts of mutual blackmail...and this was a Animated Series from The Eighties!
+It's also established that Wheiner and Walsh keep each other in check through massive amounts of mutual blackmail.